 - Desktop versus mobile browsers: market share stats

-Typical attendees include: designers, content editors, marketers, project managers or anyone else involved in digital projects.
+Typical attendees include: content managers, digital marketers, email marketers, CRM professionals, designers, content editors, or anyone else involved in digital projects.

-Delegates are requested to bring a WiFi enabled laptop for this course.
+Delegates are requested to bring a laptop to this course with Chrome browser installed.

 The HTML & CSS for Beginners course will be run by Jonathan Saipe.

-Jonathan brings his wealth of web development experience to this web coding course, making it lively, fun and highly interactive!
+Jonathan brings his wealth of web and email development experience to this HTML & CSS coding course, making it lively, fun and highly interactive!